enonic/react4xp-build-components/README.md

 Webpack config script for compiling user-added React JSX components in an [Enonic XP](https://enonic.com/developer-tour/web-application-platform) project.

 This config only handles fairly basic React compilation, it's likely that you will need to fine-tune this setup for your own project.
 You're encouraged to copy and expand the `webpack.config.js` from here as a template.
 If you do, it's recommended you still [use a config file for React4XP as described below](#constants-and-structure), and keep the steps using `react4xp-build-entriesandchunks` and `chunks-2-json-webpack-plugin`.
-They normalize the structure into what the other React4xp steps expect, especially the runtime, and make sure everything fits together.
+They detect the added React component files and builds the entry overview, normalize the structure into what the other React4xp steps expect, especially the runtime, and make sure everything fits together.

+Babel support, for the glory of ES6.

   - [Install](#install)
   - [Structure](#structure)